This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 16.10.
 Tuesday – Production

 Only two days were left until the end of the module of our project.
-Since we had to make a presentation with a performance we wanted to finish the production as much as possible to dedicate the following day fully to the presentation.
+Since we had to make a presentation with a performance we wanted to finish the production as soon as possible to dedicate the following day fully to the presentation.

 Therefore, we redrew all the so-called splines for the actual path on the tape and the cross-section of the pipe in Adobe Illustrator.
 As done in the previous days, these splines can then easily imported into Cinema 4D.
 We agreed to make three shapes with different bending properties to represent the possibilities.

 An adjustment from the last experiments was that we decided to make the pipe flatter.
-This would give the print on the tapeless stiffness which then is better for the overall flexibility.
+This would give the print on less stiffness which then is better for the overall flexibility.
 This is very crucial because the tape is attached directly on the body and is exposed to all movements.
 Subsequently, we had to change the end and beginnings to connect the plastic tubes from the elements to each other and connected from the cooling spray to the first pipe element a bit higher end wider.

 In theory, it would have been very easy to model the connector and attach it to the ends of the pipe we created before.
 But in reality, it was not.
 Modeling it was a big pain because we used the Cinema 4D “Sweep Tool” to connect two different cross sections (from the pipe to the tube height) to an expanding pipe.
 To connect all the parts correctly took us a lot of time but was fairly simple.
 We finally managed it thanks to the help of Alessandro Holler, the brother of Daniel and the assistant of Scientific Visualization at ZHdK.
 But that was not enough of trouble.
 Connecting the two parts — the pipe and the connector — was not really working.
 Alessandro was trying to help with his little time he had but obviously also had other things to do.
 After trying to unsuccessfully connect the polygons of both parts manually, all of a sudden it worked just with the regular boolean tool which connects two objects together but never worked at the first trial in this day.